200th Infantry Regiment (United States): Symbolism

 The crest is that of the New Mexico Army National Guard.

 Background

 The coat of arms was originally approved for the 111th Cavalry Regiment on 2 January 1924.
 It was amended to correct the motto on 18 June 1928.
 It was redesignated for the 200th Coast Artillery Regiment (AA) on 7 March 1941.
 It was redesignated for the 717th Antiaircraft Artillery Gun Battalion on 6 October 1952.
 The insignia was redesignated for the 200th Artillery Regiment on 7 June 1960.
 It was redesignated for the 200th Air Defense Artillery Regiment on 9 February 1973.
 It was redesignated for the 200th Infantry Regiment with the symbolism revised on 22 August 2006.

-Campaign Participation Credit
+Campaign participation credit

 This list includes campaigns of the 200th CA (AA), 515th CA (AA), 120th Engineer Combat Battalion (45th Infantry Division), 804th Tank Destroyer Battalion, and predecessors.